 How to Get Around Yosemite

-Getting around Yosemite is fairly easy.
-Most choose to drive the Yosemite Valley Loop but many of the park’s main sights are accessible by shuttle, bike, or hiking trail.
+Getting around Yosemite National Park is relatively straightforward, with several transportation options depending on the season.
+Most choose to drive the Yosemite Valley Loop, but many of the park’s main sights are accessible by shuttle, bike, or hiking trail.

 The Perfect 3-Day Yosemite Itinerary